kongware/scriptum/README.md

 tupMap(toUC) (new Tuple(1, true, "foo")); // [1, true, "FOO"]
 numMap(inc) (1); // type error
 ```

 `mapAnno` expects a function `a => b` and an unary type constructor `f<a>` to produce an `f<b>`.
 The array type constructor satisfies the latter, because it requires a single type parameter to construct `[a]` values.
 Functions and 3-tuples on the other hand expect more than one type parameter to construct values of type `a => b` and `[a, b, c]` respectively.
 This still works, because functions are only mappable in their result type `b` and 3-tuples only in their last field `c`.

 Numbers, however, are not mappable, because their type constructor takes no arguments at all.
 It is a nullary constructor or type constant.
 Hence the type error.

 ## Higher-rank Generics

 Higher-rank generics better known as higher-rank types encode the idea of first class polymorphic functions.
-Usually, when a polymorphic function `foo` is applied to a polymorphic function argument `f`, the caller of `foo` decides what specific type `f` is instantiated with.
+Usually, when a polymorphic function `foo` is applied to a polymorphic function argument `f`, the caller of `foo` decides upfront what specific type `f` is instantiated with.
 This mechanism limits the types we can express:

 ```javacript
 const foo = fun(